 OpsLevel provides some out-of-the-box categories and levels for your rubric.
 These are great if you’re just getting started with rubrics but it’s also possible to set your own categories and levels.
 This can be especially helpful if your company already has an existing service maturity rubric that you want to automate with OpsLevel.

-To configure categories and levels, click the Rubric menu under the Service Maturity menu, then click the Settings tab.
+To configure your categories, click the Service Maturity menu, then click the Settings tab.
+From here, you can edit existing categories, or add new categories.

 To configure levels, you can use the Edit, Delete, and Add Level buttons.
 You can use similar buttons to configure categories.